Thank you for your interest in Friends of Trees!

 - Receive training/education for their tasks and be given an explanation of how this work contributes to the larger mission for Friends of Trees

-- Be given flexibility to integrate their volunteer work schedule into their personal schedule (Note: Some roles are more flexible than others and Friends of Trees will communicate this at the start of engagement)
+- Be given flexibility to integrate their volunteer schedule into their personal schedule (Note: Some roles are more flexible than others and Friends of Trees will communicate this at the start of engagement)

 - Learn about Friends of Trees, its mission, and its programs